 Sensodyne Whitening Repair and Protect

 Sensodyne is the #1 sensitive toothpaste recommended by dental professionals.
 They have a wide variety of toothpastes to treat sensitive teeth.
 This company has the least amount of abrasive particles compared to other whitening products.
 You may not think this matters much.
 However, you can cause real damage if you are using an abrasive toothpaste twice a day for an extended period.
-Watch a video on whitening tips from Sensodyne:
+Here is a video from Sensodyne:

 It is wise to use a product with a low relative dental abrasivity (RDA) which is a measure used to determine how damaging a product may be.
-According to the ADA, (American Dental Association) this is what has been established about the RDA of toothpaste:
+According to the ADA, (American Dental Association) all toothpastes need to have a certain value in order to be considered low abrasive.

 You can be assured that this product has low abrasiveness.
 Sensodyne Whitening Repair and Protect has a reading of 104.
 In comparison, Colgate Whitening toothpaste has a reading of 124 and Crest Sensitivity Protection toothpaste is 107.
 These are all low readings compared to the upper limit of 250.